Student in cap and gown, from behind

 • CWRU involvement: Orchestra, Coxswain for CWRU Crew

 Liana is a true citizen of the world.
-In her master’s program at the prestigious Fletcher School, she studied forced migration and human security with the goal of working for the United Nations in development, migration or humanitarian affairs.
-She’s already on their radar, too.
-As an undergrad at Case Western Reserve, she interned with the UN Refugee Agency.
+In her master’s program at the prestigious Fletcher School at Tufts University, she studied forced migration and human security with the goal of working for the United Nations in development, migration or humanitarian affairs.
+And that’s exactly what Liana is doing now.
+She was already on their radar as an undergrad.
+As a student at Case Western Reserve, she interned with the UN Refugee Agency.
 It was just one of the experiences that took Liana to three continents as a CWRU student.

 Liana’s real-world learning opportunities during her undergraduate years